deshrit/deshrit.github.io/index.md

 Hi, I am Deshrit *(day-shree-th)* !

 I am a software engineer based in Nepal 🇳🇵.
-I like to work in the backend and AI/ML  side  of the things.
-I like building  robust and scaleable applications.

-Currently, I am working at [smart-contents](https://smartcontents.co.jp/){:target="_blank"}, leading two projects - a chatbot as a service and a AI based financial documents generation workflow.
-I am extensively using langgraph and postgreSQL for writing persistence and fault tolorant applications.
+Currently, I am working at [smart-contents](https://smartcontents.co.jp/){:target="_blank"}, leading two projects—a chatbot as a service and an AI assisted financial document generation workflow.
+I am extensively using langgraph and postgreSQL for writing persistence and fault tolerant applications.

 Previously I worked at [SecurityPal](https://www.securitypalhq.com/){:target="_blank"}.

-Apart from work, I like to travel, trek and just live peaceful life.
+Apart from work, I like to travel and trek.

 ## Interest:

-- **Robotics & Research**: From the very young age, I was passionate about how things worked and specially how can I make my own.
-I like to keep up with lastest advancements and findings.
+- **Robotics & Research**: From a young age, I was passionate about building things of my own and it naturally led me toward engineering, robotics and AI.
+I like to stay updated on latest advancements, trends and findings.

-- **Movies**: I like watching all genres of movies.
-My only ask - I should be never able to guess the ending until the very end.
-I aspire to  become a movie/drama director one day, not fulltime but just for a side quest - probably - maybe - or I will just change my mind 🤦
+- **Movies**: I like to watch all genres of movies and shows - animations, novels, history, thriller, crime, and many others.
+I want to direct a drama/movie of my own if I could one day.

-- **Walking**: In the evening, I walk for at least half an hour a day along the bank of Manohara river.
-This has been one of my favourite things do since the pandemic.
+- **Walking**: Everyday, in the evening, I walk for at least half an hour along the bank of the Manohara river.
+I never want to skip this but sometimes the schedule does not cooperate!

 ## Principle:

 - **Result Oriented**: I always like to evaluate myself based upon the outcomes.
-I believe this way of observing helps ourselves to never divert from what we want to acheive and exactly shows where we are in that path.
+I believe this way of observing ourselves help us to never divert from what we want to acheive and exactly show where we are in that path.

 - **Empathetic**: Being empathic makes us more human and brings people closer to one another.